BfE-Technology/BfE-Technology.github.io/index.md

 **We go above and beyond.** Unlike doing a corporate job, everyone is involved in BfE on a voluntary basis, meaning that we are not here to be a small cog in a big machine and focus just on our small bit of code, but to take ownership and enact changes we believe will better serve our cause.
 We also echo with the principle of open-source code, and whenever we can (that is, without compromising the security of our users' data), we encourage you to open-source a modified version of the code you have done in BfE as our way to give back to the tech community.

-# How can I get involved?
-Our student projects are organised by our student chapters at the start of their academic term.
-We also have projects under the global team open year-round to students and professionals at various experience levels.
-The commitment levels are designed to take into account your full-time study/work schedule and will be specified in each project.

-We are also actively seeking experienced students or professionals to fill some vacancies in the global technology leadership team or to join our global mentor network.
-The commitment level for global leadership roles is typically less than a project, but depends on the actual responsibilities assigned and your personal interest.
-The commitment level for mentors is highly negotiable; you may choose to join our network first, and commit only when there are questions from students pertaining to your area of expertise and when you are free.

-Browse our open roles and projects now at <a href="https://opps.bridgesforenterprise.com/technology/">this page</a>.
-For mentorship applications, you may check out our <a href="https://www.bridgesforenterprise.com">main website</a> or email technology@bridgesforenterprise.com to find out more.

-# What are we up to lately?
-Our new website is on the way...
-Stay tuned!